minormakerslab/minormakerslab/index.md

+# EXPO 2020

-On Thursday 25 June at 4PM, students of the semester course (NL: minor) Makers Lab: Making as Research will present the self-directed projects they worked on for the last 10 weeks.
+On **Thursday 25 June at 4PM**, students of the semester course (NL: minor) Makers Lab: Making as Research will present the self-directed projects they worked on for the last 10 weeks.
 We invite you to join us for a guided tour!

 ## Meeting link: https://bit.ly/makerexpo2020